-The secondary legislation specifying the details of the leniency mechanism, namely the Regulation on Active Cooperation for Discovery of Cartels (the Regulation on Leniency) was put into force on 15 February 2009.
-With the enactment of the Regulation on Leniency, the main principles of immunity and leniency mechanisms have been set out.
-In parallel, the Board has recently published the Guidelines on Explanation of the Regulation on Active Cooperation for Discovery of Cartels was published on April 2013.
+The Regulation on Active Cooperation for Discovery of Cartels (Regulation on Leniency) was enacted on 15 February 2009.
+The Regulation on Leniency sets out the main principles of immunity and leniency mechanisms.
+In parallel to the Regulation on Leniency, the Board published the Guidelines on Explanation of the Regulation on Active Cooperation for Discovery of Cartels on April 2013.